Frequently Asked Questions

 Customers will note on each dataset description when the last update to the data was completed.
 AggData is committed to updating datasets at a minimum of every three months.
 Should you require a more current list than what is provided, please contact us to make arrangements.
 As well, we often work with clients to develop a custom solution for monthly subscriptions and other special requests.

 Geocoding is an advanced and difficult process and unfortunately is not a perfect science.
 However, AggData is confident that the system we have developed provides as accurate data as is available.
-Our primary method of geocoding relies on the same system that Google uses to map the addresses you type in a search bar to find locations.
+Our primary method of geocoding relies on the same system that mapping systems like Google Maps use to place the addresses you type in a search bar to find locations.
 Underneath this service are databases common to most geocoders, including NAVTEQ and Tele Atlas.
 We do our best to take advantage of the extra data we are able to extract from our primary sources, and we continually find ways to improve and more accurately place that marker directly on the business rooftop.

 In most cases, yes.
 Even with our extensive data library, we recognize that you might need specific data we haven’t yet compiled.
 We will often take those custom requests and integrate them back into our main library – this actually allows us to subsidize the cost of custom list development.